 His new album Everyday Life a Morris Must production will be out soon.
 The album was arranged by The Heptones, Vivia Morris, Errol Morris and Mitchell Morris.
 In conjunction with Vivid Promotions and other artist Naggo released the albums, Best of Naggo Morris Vol. I and II, In My House, The Sax in I, and Music Universal.

-Naggo gives thanks to Winston Holliness and Larry MacDonald for producing most of his music.
-Also, thanks to Earl Morgan and Barry Llewellyn for the opportunity to work with them.
-And a special thank you to Roy Francis from the Mixing Lab Studios.
-Naggo continues to perform with the Heptones and in solo appearances.
+He gives thanks to Winston Holliness and Larry MacDonald for producing most of his music.
+Thanks to Earl Morgan and Barry Llewellyn for the opportunity to work with them.
+A special thank you to Roy Francis from the mixing lab studios.

 Naggo Morris continues to perform with the Heptones and to do solo acts.